CERN-IT-INNOVATION/.github/profile/README.md

 The organization complies with best practices for repository creation, maintenance and code formatting.
-Follow the checklist [instructions.md](../how_to/best_practices.md) to create your new project repository.
+Follow the checklist at [instructions.md](how_to/best_practices.md) to create your new project repository.